SAP-samples/teched2023-AD266/exercises/ex3/README.md

 ```
    Here we are using the generated client to register for a session in TechEd event, this piece of code would in the end call `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/{eventId}/sessions/{sessionId}/register` end point of the service.

-## Exercise 3.4 - Run the application locally
+## Exercise 3.4 - Run your application locally

 1. To run your application, you need to first define a destination.